“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 - The 49 page guidebook All Rail to Long Branch: a work descriptive of the new all-rail route from New York via the New York & Long Branch R.R. to the sea shore of New Jersey, and of the summer metropolis of America (1875) at HeritageQuest Online;

-- Records of the Kingwood Monthly meeting of Friends, Hunterdon County, New Jersey, at the chockfull database HathiTrust.
+- Records of the Kingwood Monthly meeting of Friends, Hunterdon County, New Jersey, at the chockfull public domain database HathiTrust.

 A spike in New Jersey scholarship over the last fifteen years is well reflected in the volumes made available through the library’s account with Project Muse, where numerous books and academic anthologies regarding NJ subjects are available to patrons in the research libraries.
 Most notably invaluable are A New Jersey Anthology (2010) and New Jersey: A History of the Garden State (2012), both published by Rutgers University Press and edited by Maxine N. Lurie, professor Emeritus in the Department of History at Seton Hall University.